Show All Answers

 Please contact the Allen Police Department at 214.509.4263 about disposal of ammunition.

 Pet waste should be bagged in plastic and thrown away in your household trash.
-You may also dispose of dead animals under 10 lbs. in your weekly trash collection.
-For animals over 10 lbs., contact Allen Animal Control at 214.509.4378.
+You may also dispose of dead animals under 10 pounds in your weekly trash collection.
+For animals over 10 pounds, call Allen Animal Services at 214.509.4378.

 Aluminum and steel/tin cans and completely empty aerosol containers are collected in Allen's curbside recycling program.
 Rinse items of all food waste before recycling.
 Aluminum foil and baking dishes are not accepted.

 We recycle televisions, computers, printers and other large electronics at annual Allen cleanup events.
-You can also schedule curbside collection of large electronics through Allen's bulky item collection.
+You can also schedule curbside collection of large electronics through Allen's bulk item collection.

 Contact the Allen Fire Marshal at 214.509.4400 about the disposal of fireworks.
 If you discover other explosives, call 9-1-1.